AlviDab/Mangroves_ClimateChange/README.md

 Run time of the demo should be of approximately 1h.

+## Sensitivity analysis
+The sensitivity analysis was run both producing larger planning units (1000 km²) and using 30% conservation targets instead of area-based targets.
+The code used to run the sensitivity analysis is currently in "resp_v1".

 ## Instruction for use

 1. Download or clone the github repo in the branch 'master' and double click the Mangroves_CC.Rproj file to open RStudio.
 To run the data in the demo use